toji-ut/Blackjack-game/README.md

 **How to Play**

-If you wish to play the jar file and zip file are uploaded
+If you wish to play, the jar file and zip file are uploaded

 To run the jar file, download it, then in terminal/cmd change to the path directory of the file and execute the following line: